xpepermint/mongodb-cron/README.md

 > MongoDB collection as crontab

 This package offers a simple API for scheduling tasks and running recurring jobs on multiple [MongoDB](https://www.mongodb.org) collections.
+Any collection can be converted into a crontab list.
+You can even set multiple crontabs on the same collection.
 It uses the officially supported Node.js [driver for MongoDB](https://docs.mongodb.com/ecosystem/drivers/node-js/).
 It's fast, minimizes processing overhead and it uses atomic commands to ensure safe job executions in cluster environments.

 <img src="giphy.gif" />